Disclaimer: I don't own Bewitched. If you don't believe me, I wasn't even born yet when it was on. :P

 "Mother, now don't you do anything to Darrin," Samantha warned, "He's had enough magic with this account."

-"I won't, dear," Endora said and put her pointer and middle fingers under her eyes, "Witch's Honor."
+"I won't, dear," Endora put her pointer and middle fingers under her eyes, "Witch's Honor."

 Samantha nodded and headed back into the living room.
 Endora changed out of her flying suit and into a casual dress before following Samantha into the other room.
 Louise and Larry were sitting on the couch, both with a drink in hand.